Summer castoff Jorge Soler transforms into World Series MVP

 Two weeks ago, he was sidelined by COVID-19.

-Now, a World Series star, finishing off the Houston Astros for the Braves’ first World Series title since 1995.
+Now, he was a World Series star, finishing off the Houston Astros for the Braves’ first World Series title since 1995.

+“We’ve known what he can do for so long,” Freddie Freeman said in the interview room as Soler waited to walk up to the podium.
+“Two years ago, he’s hitting 50 homers.
+It’s actually pretty incredible what he did in the World Series, getting COVID in the NLCS and missing 10 days and then coming back and not missing a beat.”

-Numbers tell only part of the story: He hit .300 with three home runs and six RBIs.
+Soler hit .300 with three home runs and six RBIs.
+Numbers tell only part of the story.

 Then, after Dansby Swanson hit a tying home run in the seventh inning Saturday at Atlanta, Soler pinch hit against Cristian Javier and got just enough of a hanging slider.
 The ball sailed over the glove of a charging Yordan Álvarez as he crashed into Truist Park’s 6-foot chain link left-field fence and landed in the Astros bullpen for a 3-2 lead that stood up, giving the Braves a three games to one Series lead.